exceedsystem/vscode-macros/README.md

    ![image](https://user-images.githubusercontent.com/70489172/101270579-a914ee80-37bd-11eb-86aa-279e60c884cf.png)

-5. Open the preference setting of the VSCode and enter `vscodemacros` in the search text box, and then enter the macro file path in the 'Macro File Path' text box.
+5. Open the preference setting of the VSCode and enter `vscode macros` in the search text box, and then enter the macro file path in the 'Macro File Path' text box.

    ![image](https://user-images.githubusercontent.com/70489172/107116863-82f0f500-68b9-11eb-8c9f-4af0a7143084.png)